markokraemer/WebVTT-NLP/README.md

 ## Running the Script

-Ensure you have a input.txt with WebVTT contents.
+Ensure you have a input.txt (with WebVTT contents) in the same folder as the main.py.

 To run the script, execute the following command: python main.py